-BUS 0440 MONEY AND BANKING
+BUS 0440 - MONEY AND BANKING Credits: 3

-Credits: 3 An overview of the financial system that discusses the relationship between the banking sector and the Federal Reserve Banks, the money supply, determination of interest rates, and the impact of all of the above on the national economy and international economic relations.
+An overview of the financial system that discusses the relationship between the banking sector and the Federal Reserve Banks, the money supply, determination of interest rates, and the impact of all of the above on the national economy and international economic relations.
 Requirements: None.
-Prerequisites: BUS 0305, ECO 0100 and ECO 0101
+Prerequisites: BUS 0305 Offered: Upon rotation.